microsoft/terminal/doc/specs/#754 - Cascading Default Settings.md

 PowerShell core acts much like a dynamic profile.
 It has an installation source that may or not be there.
 So we'll add a dynamic profile generator for PowerShell Core.
-This will automatically create a profile for Powershell Core if necessary.
+This will automatically create a profile for PowerShell Core if necessary.

 Unlike the other dynamic profiles, if PowerShell Core is present on